 - ◆ If your recorder operates at -10 dBV level, connect its inputs to the Alt Main Outputs on the back of the Digi 002 or the Digi 002 Rack.
 These outputs are RCA connectors. - ◆ If your recorder operates at +4 dBu level, connect its inputs to the Main Outputs 1-2 on the back of the Digi 002 or the Digi 002 Rack.
 These outputs are 1/4-inch jacks.
-You may need adapter cables if your mixdown deck has RCA inputs.
+You may need adapter cables if your mixdown deck has RCA inputs (and the Alt Main Outputs are not available).